 Wednesday 10 November

-1 pm – National Academy of Sciences – Federal Facilities Council
+1 pm – National Academies’ Federal Facility Council and National Academies

 The National Academy of Sciences Federal Facility Council has been a long-time supporter of the Asset Leadership Network.
 Always providing a well-researched, holistic approach to facility asset management, the NAS FFC has been a decades-long leader of advanced tools and processes that bring meaningful solutions to federal agencies.
 We are honored to have them present again this year.